Does it snow in Portugal?

 Peak snowfall in the area occurs in March when temperatures reach about 1.8 °C and snowfall records are up to 430 mm throughout the month.

-In April, temperatures in Portugal start to rise with the end of winter.
+In April, temperatures in Portugal rise with winter’s end.

 In the mountain range, this typically brings lows of 3.6 °C.